 For any pre- and post-wedding events that won't have their own invitation mailed separately, put the date, time, and dress code on an insert (i.e., "Please join us for a welcome party the night before the wedding!
 Meet us at the hotel bar at 8 p.m. for cocktails and desserts").
 If you're hoping to get a specific RSVP count, you should either send an invitation in the mail or send out an e-vite.

 This insert is especially useful for destination weddings.
-It can include an overview of travel options, such as the name of the nearest airport and the names, websites, and phone numbers for any hotels where you've reserved a block of rooms.
+It can include an overview of travel options, such as the name of the nearest airport and contact info for any hotels where you've reserved a block of rooms.
 Be sure to include the reservation code if your hotel requires one!

-If you're holding a destination wedding, include some of the locale's hotspots or you and your partner's favorites to give guests an idea of where to go, what to do, and where to eat.
+If you're holding a destination wedding, include some of the locale's hotspots or your favorites to give guests an idea of where to go, what to do, and where to eat.

-Although it may seem logical to include your registry details in your invitation suite, etiquette suggests that registry cards should ultimately be avoided.
-Instead, include registry details on your website so guests can easily access it.
+Although it may seem logical to include your registry details in your invitation suite, some etiquette experts suggest skipping it.
+If you do decide to include it, keep it on a registry card separate from the rest of the invite.
+You can also skip the card altogether and include registry details on your website so guests can easily access it.